maoshenl/StarSampler/README.md

 ### Sample from a defined distribution function

-As an example, after defining the SFW `DF` and the `sampler_input` functions, as in the *sfw.py*, to sample from the model:
+As an example, after defining the SFW `DF` and the corresponding `sampler_input` functions, as in the *sfw.py*, to sample from the model:

 ```python
 import star_sampler as ssp